 The succession model for oversight of the annual Alliance Conference is to ensure continuity of experienced HEUG leadership for the annual member event.
-The plan allows for a standard term of four (4) years in program committee appointments, with new member joining the team based on need.
+The plan allows for a standard term of four (4) years in program committee appointments, with new member(s) joining the team based on need.
 In the event a team member departs prior to rotating through the succession, past, experienced team members (Program Committee "Emeritus") may be appointed for a limited, interim assignment, providing they still meet qualifications as employees of HEUG member organizations.

 Applications for the Program Committee shall be accepted in response to a call for nominations from employees of Paid (Institutional and System) Member Institutions.
 The Nominations & Elections Committee shall conduct an initial eligibility screening, review applications and shortlist candidates.

-A Program committee appointing panel will be comprised of no more than 8 persons and membership being outlined asfollows:
+A Program committee appointing panel will be comprised of no more than 8 persons and membership being outlined as follows:

 - Alliance Program Chair (Panel Chair)

-- Past Program Chair

 - Sr. Program Assistant

-- HEUG President
+- Jr. Program Assistant

-- HEUG Vice of Education & Engagement
+- HEUG Vice President of Education & Engagement

 - HEUG Executive Director

+- HEUG Director of Meetings & Events

-- Event Program Manager
+- HEUG Program & Education Manager

-The Program Team Appointing Panel will then conduct interviews via telephone/video-calls with candidatesto progress a smaller number of recommend candidates to face to face interviews to be held during the Alliance Conference.
+The Program Team Appointing Panel will then conduct interviews via telephone/video-calls with candidates and progress to a smaller number of recommend candidates for face-to-face interviews to be held during the Alliance Conference.
 In the event that face-to-face interviews can't be conducted during Alliance, all final interviews will be conducted via telephone/video-calls.